alfredsaveron/vsIUE/weeks/3/cs.md

-# C# Language: Detailed Standard Input/Output Functions and Variable Definitions
+# Detailed Standard Input/Output Functions and Variable Definitions

 In C#, standard input and output are typically handled through the `Console` class, which provides various methods for interacting with the console.
 This guide covers standard input/output functions and variable definitions in C#.